 - AIO FPV camera (520TVL, 32CH25mW TX and cloverleaf antenna);

 - MicroLOSI battery connector (recommended 1s 600 mAh);

 - About 6 minutes of flight time.

 The flight controller comes with Cleanflight 1.13.0 firmware.
-I would recommend to stay on it till you accommodate with everything (setup & fine tune) and only after you should go to flash betaflight OS.
+I would recommend staying on it till you accommodate with everything (setup & fine-tune) and only after you should go to flash betaflight OS.